Beuth-Erdelt/Benchmark-Experiment-Host-Manager/TPCTC23/README.md

 This runs a sequence of 6 runs, each with a clean copy.
 Each run generates the TPC-H data.
-The runs also have an increasing number of threads given by `nvu`.
+The runs have an increasing number of pods given by `nlp`.
+Each pod only generates a portion of the data.

 The parameters are
 * `aws`: we have nodegroups and components should be assigned accordingly